ChaonanLi/microgeo/README.md

     remotes::install_git("https://gitee.com/bioape/microgeo")
 ```

 Since several dependent R packages are not avaliable on `CRAN`, there are a few additional steps to use the [microgeo](https://github.com/ChaonanLi/microgeo) R package.
 Just run the following codes in your R console.
+Sometimes, when installing packages in RStudio, you may encounter situations where certain library files cannot be found.
+In such cases, you can simply switch to your terminal to perform the installation.

 ```R